alexwardcodes/Project1-Odyssey/README.md

 ### Stage 9: Touch up styling

-I then moved on to touching up the syle elements.
+I then moved on to touching up the style elements.
 I had some issues with CSS due to the setup of my HTML, so I adjusted this and made sure all of my elements were in the right place to ensure the game flows seamlessly.

 ### Stage 10: Test game